Sonnet-Software/CRCat/README.md

 # ORCat
 CRCat: Complex Rational Catalog of all Possible RLC Networks of up to and Including Five Elements

-Please go to the very detailed README.docx Word file in this directory.
+Please go to the very detailed README.pdf Word file in this directory.